smanchkanti/market-maker/README.md

-# Options Market Maker
+# Market Maker

-This project is an implementation of an Options Market Maker program that simulates the behavior of a market maker in the financial options market.
+Market Maker is an Options Market Maker program that simulates the behavior of a market maker in the financial options market.
 The program uses the Black-Scholes option pricing model, random price generation, and includes AI-based volatility prediction using LSTM neural networks.
+It also includes pricing for natural gas and oil.

 ## Features